DanielSant0s/AthenaEnv/README.md

 * std.evalScript(str, options = undefined) - Evaluate the string str as a script (global eval). options is an optional object containing the following optional properties:
   • std.backtrace_barrier - Boolean (default = false).
 If true, error backtraces do not list the stack frames below the evalScript.
 * std.loadScript(filename) - Evaluate the file filename as a script (global eval).
+* let hasfile = std.exists(filename) - Returns a bool that determines whether the file exists or not.
 * let fstr = std.loadFile(filename) - Load the file filename and return it as a string assuming UTF-8 encoding.
 Return null in case of I/O error.
 * let file = std.open(filename, flags, errorObj = undefined) - Open a file (wrapper to the libc fopen()).
 Return the FILE object or null in case of I/O error.
 If errorObj is not undefined, set its errno property to the error code or to 0 if no error occured.
 * std.fdopen(fd, flags, errorObj = undefined) - Open a file from a file handle (wrapper to the libc fdopen()).
 Return the FILE object or null in case of I/O error.
 If errorObj is not undefined, set its errno property to the error code or to 0 if no error occured.